jikurata/html-parser/README.md

 ## Version Log
 ---
+**v0.0.8**
+- Fixed a bug that only allowed retrieval of config, instead of modifying it through the export

 **v0.0.7**
 - Refactored ParsedHTMLDocument to ParsedFragmentElement
 - Refactored data structure behind the parser to utilize a tree instead of an array